‘The rising sun’

 The rising sun

-I sat in the New Orleans in 1996.
-I liked New Orleans.
-Hard time and hard days couldn’t kill her spirit.
+I sat in the New Orleans in 1996 in a old rustic tavern on main street.
+I liked New Orleans, hard time and hard days couldn’t kill her spirit.
 I drank whiskey with old men and pretty women.
 One of the old Blue men asked me.
 “Dark Poet, read me some words to make me cry.
 Maybe I will sing you some song later.”

 —-Dear New Orleans.